Economic Development Focus: Investing in the Long Game

 What makes the difference in a nonprofit’s success?
 I believe the first step for any nonprofit to be successful is to understand and clearly define its mission, but that is not enough.
 I’m passionate about having a process that brings the mission to fruition.
 That includes identifying goals with measurable outcomes, strategies, and tactics.
 As a member of the Convergent team, I have the opportunity to help a variety ofnonprofits reach their fundraising goals.
 This allows the nonprofit to focus on fulfilling its mission to make a difference in the community.

-Carlotta has spent more than 20 years working with nonprofits providing growth and development for their members and communities.
+Carlotta has spent more than 25 years working with nonprofits providing strategic planning and developing measurable outcomes to propel growth and development for its members and their communities.

-Since joining Convergent in 2018, Carlotta has helped clients raise more than $10 million, including more than $2.5 million for the Abilene Industrial Foundation, quadrupling their previous fundraising efforts; nearly $3 million for the Greater Macon (Ga.)
-Chamber of Commerce, nearly tripling the amount raised in their 2015 campaign; and $1.25 million in Rowan County, NC, in their 2020 inaugural campaign.
+Since joining Convergent in 2018, Carlotta has helped clients raise more than $17 million, including more than $2.5 million for the Abilene Industrial Foundation, quadrupling previous fundraising efforts; nearly $3 million for the Greater Macon (Ga.)
+Chamber of Commerce, nearly tripling the amount raised in their previous campaign; and $1.5 million in Rowan County, NC, in their 2020 inaugural campaign that began during the pandemic.

-Prior to joining Convergent in 2018, she served three chambers of commerce in Georgia, North Carolina, and South Carolina as CEO.
-At each organization, she created and executed a mission-focused strategic plan focused on community initiatives and advocacy resulting in membership, retention, and top-level investment increases.
+Prior to joining Convergent, she served as CEO for three chambers of commerce in Georgia, North Carolina and South Carolina.
+At each, she created and executed mission-focused strategic plans increasing membership, retention, and top-level investment.

 Summary of Experience

-• Raised more than $10 million in capital campaigns including raising more than $1 million for a client during the worst of the pandemic shutdown.
+• Raised more than $17 million in capital campaigns, including over $1 million during the 2020 COVID shutdown.

-• Professional involvement: Georgia Economic Developers Association, Association of Chamber of Commerce Executives.
+• Professional involvement: Georgia Economic Developers Association member.
+Association of Chamber of Commerce Executives.

-• MBA in Marketing from Georgia State University; Bachelor of Science in Marketing from Georgia Southwestern State University.
+• MBA in Marketing: Georgia State University.
+BS in Marketing: Georgia Southwestern State University.